Laboratory testing services

 Microplastics in natural water or wastewater with the micro-Raman method

 Determination of microplastics in wastewater using Raman spectroscopy.
 The results of the analysis will specify different types of polymers by size, for example, 1–50 µm, 50–100 µm, 100–500 µm, and >500 µm.
 This analysis is suitable for typical wastewater samples.
 Please note that natural waters are handled as wastewater due to the possible presence of solid particles in the samples.
-For special water matrices (process water, industrial water, etc.), please contact us before ordering.
+The analysis can be adapted to special water matrices (process water, industrial water, etc.), but this may incur extra costs.

 390 €